facebookexperimental/object-introspection/types/README.md

   `static types::st::Unit<DB> getSizeType(const T& container, ST returnArg)` where `ST` defines the combined static type of each supplied processor.

+- `extra`

+  Any extra C++ code to be included directly.
+This code is not automatically wrapped in a namespace, so definitions from different container TOML files will collide if they share the same name.

 ## Changes introduced with Typed Data Segment
 - `decl` and `func` fields are ignored when using `-ftyped-data-segment` and the